emresertoz/PeriodSuite/README.md

 At this point, one could view `X` as representing the target hypersurface, but with the additional data of its periods as well as the means used to compute the periods.

-You can now view the periods of the primitive periods of `X` by typing:
+You can now view the primitive periods of `X` by typing:

     Magma> X`primitivePeriods;

 We automatically complete the primitive periods by adding the class of a linear space in Fermat hypersurface.
+This step is superfluous if the dimension of the hypersurface `Z(f)` is even.
 To access the complete periods type:

     Magma> X`periods;

+The integral basis for homology is only implicit.
+However, the basis for cohomology used for the period matrix is explicit and can be accessed by typing:

+    Magma> X`cohomBasis;

 ### Hodge rank

-Let us suppose you have completed a period homotopy and read in the results of the integration as indicated above.
-Then `X` can be fed in to `HodgeLattice` which will return the record `X` after completing the primitive periods and computing the (virtual) Hodge lattice.
+The output `X` of `PeriodHomotopy` can be fed in to `HodgeLattice`, which will return the record `X` after computing the (virtual) Hodge lattice.
+We recommend the following usage:

     Magma> X:=HodgeLattice(X);

-Here *virtual* refers to the fact that the computed lattice may in principle differ from the Hodge rank.
+Here *virtual* refers to the fact that the computed lattice may in principle differ from the correct Hodge rank.
 This will happen if the precision of the period matrix has been computed to low precision.
 We will offer an analysis of the reliability of this method in an upcoming paper.

-The attributes of the (virtual) Hodge lattice of `X` can be accessed as follows:
+The main attributes of the (virtual) Hodge lattice of `X` can be accessed as follows:

+    Magma> Lambda:=X`hodgeLattice;
-    Magma> X`hodgeLattice`lattice;
+    Magma> Lambda`lattice;
-    Magma> X`hodgeLattice`polarization;
+    Magma> Lambda`polarization;

 ## Examples